glacials/twos.dev/src/cold/apple.md

 [Spatial audio](https://support.apple.com/en-us/HT211775) is literally too good;
 I had to turn it off.
-Again and again I became very nervous that I was blasting sound from my speakers that I would have to briefly remove one earbud to ensure I wasn't.
+Again and again I became very nervous that I was blasting sound from my speakers, so I would have to briefly remove one earbud to ensure I wasn't.
 The anxiety of this was so distracting as to be counterproductive.

 Ecosystem effects of AirPods include automatic switching between devices based